Mayank RSS

 </tool-tip>

-Remember: we want our tooltips to be non-critical, so the trigger element should still have an accessible name (“Save file”), regardless of whether there is a tooltip.
+Remember: we want our tooltips to be non-critical, so the trigger element should still have an accessible name (“Save file”) regardless of whether or not there is a tooltip.
 Let’s use some visually hidden text for that.
 Generally, this text should match the tooltip text.

 <button>